MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/monitor-your-platform-infrastructure/troubleshoot-guide-for-azure-support.md

 title: Troubleshoot Guide for Azure Support
 author: nikotha
 ms.author: nikotha
-description: Your training portal is composed of various resources such as Azure SQL, Azure Media Service, Azure App Service etc. ms.prod: azure
+description: This is a troubleshoot guide for the customers of Microsoft Community Training platform. ms.prod: azure
 ---